-Seasonal prediction systems currently suggest that this event will return to neutral conditions early in 2024
+Seasonal prediction systems currently suggest that this event will return to neutral conditions within the next two months (during February and March).

-This will reinforce the influence of El Niño, further increasing the likelihood of drought across Southeast Asia (especially Indonesia) and Australia, with above normal rainfall across East Africa, increasing the risk of floods.
+This will reinforce the influence of El Niño across some regions.
+For many parts of East Africa above normal rainfall is likely, increasing the risk of floods.
+Conversely, across southern Africa and Australia below normal rainfall is likely, increasing the threat of drought.

-3-Month Outlook January to March - Rainfall
+3-Month Outlook February to April - Rainfall